paulfournel/decentralized-sports-social-network/README.md

 # Join the project

 We are a small team of product managers and developers.
-We need help to build this project, to us join just click on this link:
+We need help to build this project.
+To join us, just click on this link:

 https://groups.google.com/forum/#!forum/decentralized-sports-social-network/join